The Pop Kids: Release

-"The Pop Kids" was made available alongside the pre-order of Super on iTunes on 16 February 2016, followed by a CD single and two digital bundles on 18 March, including remixes by MK, The Scene Kings and Offer Nissim, as well as two previously unreleased B-sides, "In Bits" and "One Hit Wonder".
+"The Pop Kids" was made available on 16 February 2016 to anyone who pre-ordered Super on iTunes.
+A CD single and two digital bundles were released on 18 March, including remixes by MK, The Scene Kings and Offer Nissim, as well as two previously unreleased B-sides, "In Bits" and "One Hit Wonder".
 A white twelve-inch single was released on 27 May, featuring five remixes of the song.